Bolt uses automation for a human and efficient workplace

-When using a ridesharing service, renting a city bike or ordering a grocery delivery, it’s easy to forget that these services are still relatively new.
-In only a few years, we have become accustomed to the variety of options that we have for these services because so many companies joined this new market in its infancy and grew incredibly quickly.
+When using a ride-hailing service, renting a city bike, or ordering a grocery delivery, it’s easy to forget that these services are still relatively new.
+In only a few years, we have become accustomed to the variety of options we have for these services because so many companies joined this new market in its infancy and grew incredibly fast.
 Among them is Bolt, one of the fastest growing mobility companies in the world.

 Sharing knowledge in a global workplace